-MSMU Votes is an initiative of the Division of Student Affairs coordinated by Women’s Leadership and Student Involvement and in collaboration with various departments and offices.
+MSMU Votes is an initiative of the Division of Student Affairs coordinated by Women’s Leadership and Student Engagement and in collaboration with various departments and offices.

 LA County Election Information

 Local elections are just as important as national elections!
-Los Angeles County Elections will be happening on March 7th, 2017.
 The links below have information on the candidates and measures that will be voted on in the upcoming election.
 Be sure to learn more about the measures and candidates that will affect your community.

 - LA County: Look into your voter registration status

 - Learn more about all scheduled Los Angeles County Elections for 2019

 Mount Saint Mary's University partners with National Voter Registration Day.
 This online voter registration form is safe, secure, easy to use, and for registrants from all states.

 Elections and voter information from the California Secretary of State